West Coast Avengers: Original run (1984–1994)

-A group of odd super-humans decide to mimic the Avengers and become the Great Lakes Avengers, while the original Human Torch returns from his own apparent demise.
-This casts doubt on the Vision's identity, who was previously believed to have been created from the Torch's body.
-The Vision and the Scarlet Witch's children conceived via the Scarlet Witch's hex powers are then revealed to be fragments of the soul of the demon Mephisto, who had been broken apart by Franklin Richards shortly before the birth of the twins.
-The twins were absorbed back into Mephisto, which temporarily drives the Scarlet Witch insane.
-Although she eventually recovers, the Scarlet Witch and the Vision separate, each operating on a different Avengers team.
+A group of superhumans decide to mimic the Avengers and become the Great Lakes Avengers, while the original Human Torch returns from his own apparent demise.
+This casts doubt on the identity of Vision, who was previously believed to have been created from the Human Torch's body.
+Vision and Scarlet Witch's children, conceived via Scarlet Witch's hex powers, are revealed to be fragments of the soul of Mephisto.
+The twins are absorbed back into Mephisto, which temporarily drives the Scarlet Witch insane.
+Although she eventually recovers, Scarlet Witch and the Vision separate, each operating on a different Avengers team.

-Iron Man rejoins, and the mutant Quicksilver assists the team when the Scarlet Witch aligns herself with their father Magneto during a period in which she suffers from a mental breakdown.
-Immortus is finally confronted and revealed to be the cause of much of the team's misfortune, and is finally defeated.
-Hank Pym, the Wasp and Quicksilver then leave the team, with Machine Man becoming reservists and Spider-Woman and the Living Lightning joining as full-time members.
+Iron Man rejoins, and Quicksilver assists the team when Scarlet Witch aligns herself with their father Magneto.
+Hank Pym, Wasp, and Quicksilver then leave the team, with Machine Man becoming reservists and Spider-Woman and Living Lightning joining as full-time members.
 Spider-Man guest-stars in issues #84–86.

-The team battle Ultron and his new creation Alkhema several times, and Hawkeye assumes his old identity of Goliath, during the Avengers crossover Operation: Galactic Storm, and reconciles with Mockingbird.
+Hawkeye assumes his old identity of Goliath, during the crossover storyline "Operation: Galactic Storm", and reconciles with Mockingbird.
 Iron Man and Wonder Man leave the team, and are replaced by War Machine (Jim Rhodes, one of the founding West Coast Avengers) and Darkhawk, with the latter acting as a reservist.
 During a battle with the demons Mephisto and Satannish, Mockingbird is killed.
 Due to constant in-fighting and a general lack of organization, Captain America intervenes and disbands the team.
 Several members of the West Coast team—including a returned Iron Man—are unhappy about the decision and leave to form another team, called Force Works.
 This team, however, has several setbacks and quickly disbands, with the members returning to the main Avengers team.

-Years later, the West Coast Avengers compound would be reopened as the new campus for the Avengers Academy following the destruction of the Infinite Avengers Mansion as seen in the Fear Itself storyline.